Dean177/haskell-from-first-principles/Reamd.md

 # Haskell from first principles

-My workings while following along and attempts at the exercises
+Nothing much to see here.
+This is just me following along with the book and my attempts at the exersizes